-Carrot juice is extracted from whole carrots and extremely nutritious.
+Carrot juice is extracted from whole carrots and is extremely nutritious.

 It not only provides potassium and vitamin C but also is very rich in provitamin A. Drinking carrot juice is thought to boost immunity and improve eye and skin health, among other benefits (

-Here are 8 impressive benefits of carrot juice.
+Here are eight impressive benefits of carrot juice.

 Carrot juice is low in calories and carbs while packing numerous nutrients.
-One cup (240 mL) contains (
+One cup (236 grams) contains (

 - Protein: 2 grams